CERIT-SC/log-watcher/README.md

 ## Things to look out for (V1)

-When pod is not printing any logs for more than 30s the connection breaks. -- Fixed by making the watcher automatically run again.
+When pod is not printing any logs for more than 30s the connection breaks.
+-- Fixed by making the watcher automatically run again.

 When the container in pod restarts log watcher is not waiting long enough.
+This makes him output the old logs till he connects to the new ones.